Using the Mako Server

 Parameters:

-• String subdomain - The sub-domain name to check.
+• String subdomain - The subdomain name to check.

-• Function cb - Optional callback function that may be used if a non blocking asynchronous response is required.
+• Function cb - Optional callback function that may be used if a non-blocking asynchronous response is required.
 The callback receives the same arguments as the return values described below:

 Returns: